JohnHellewell/ROBOT_CITY/README.md

 This is all the code needed to run the robots & arena at Robot City

 The robots each have an ESP32 acting as a WiFi receiver.
 These can be reprogrammed wirelessly using the Arduino OTA protocol.
 Password is "1234".
-Code for the robots is found in the "ROBOT" folder
+Code for the robots is found in the "Robot_ESP32" folder
 Each robot will have the following programmed functionalities:
 - The ability to send/receive packets over the WiFi network, used to drive the robots and toggle the killswitch.
 In the future, LED lights will be controlled in this manner as well
 - Each robot can be reprogrammed when turned on and connected to the WiFi